simp/pupmod-simp-ima/README.md

 > **WARNING**
 >
 > Inserting poorly-formed or incorrect policy into the IMA policy file could
 > cause your system to become read-only.
-This can be temporarily remedied by a
+This can be temporarily remedied by
+> rebooting and temporarily setting ima_appraise to fix in the boot command
-> reboot.
+> options.
 This is the current case with the way the module manages the policy
 > and it is not recommended to use this section of the module at this time.

 --------------------------------------------------------------------------------